jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 -----

 About the execution of non execution controlled calls.
-Some calls must be made before others because the result of one call is used in another call.
+Some calls might be made before others because the result of one call is used in another call.
 That defines (some of) the order of precedence of calls.
 The order of the calls in a procedure is (part) determined by dependence, independent of the order the programmer gives.

 The programmer can change the order of things that are arbitrarily called and insert calls into the obligatory order or calls, but if it’s not so relevant, the programmer doesn’t even provide the call order.
 Most of the time it is not that relevant. (or is it, to what extent can I not see the requirement of the order of calls, even when its order is very important?